 More recently they have acquired “House Sitting – the ultimate lifestyle magazine”.
-An online publication which will be available on free subscription for the house and pet sitting community.
-It launches in July as an easily readable Apple and Android app.
-It will also be available in a traditional magazine style on the HouseSittingMagazine.com website.
+An online publication which is available on free subscription for the house and pet sitting community.
+It launched in July 2016 as an easily readable Apple and Android app.
+It is also available as a simple PDF version.

 Exciting times lie ahead – but the question remains “why do they live in the way that they do?”

 Simply because they can and they’ve actively crafted their lives to make sure of this!
 After selling all their possessions they were both amazed at the feeling of freedom.
 Being able to travel perpetually, and live and work nomadically, is totally liberating.
 Both of them believe that experiencing a different culture first hand, is the only way to truly gain an understanding of the people we cohabit with on this planet.